gomathisolai16/SentryGo/README.md

+## GO
+Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.
+Go generates binary file for application when you do building with all the dependencies.
+This reduces the installing dependencies in runtime, and its easy to deploy the application.A single Go binary only supports the OS/architecture it was compiled for, but cross compilation is trivial.
+Using go routines you can easily call concurrent methods.

+## Sentry
+Open-source error tracking with full stacktraces & asynchronous context.
+Quickly find and fix production errors.
+Get notifications when errors occur or resurface.
+Better Error Tracking.

 ## Requirements

 For development, you will only need Go installed in your environement.
 You can go to https://golang.org/ this site and install go.